 About

-With a keen interest in the performance of contemporary and experimental music, David has premiered and been the dedicatee of many works by emerging and established composers, including Alex Paxton, Paolo Griffin, Roxanna Albayati, Robin Haigh, Adam Sherkin, Brian Elias, Caroline Bordignon, Christopher Fox, Michael Hughes, and Piyawat Louillarpprasert.
-He has appeared with leading UK contemporary music ensembles including Ensemble x.y, Explore Ensemble, Apartment House, and An assembly.
+With a keen interest in the performance of contemporary and experimental music, David has premiered and been the dedicatee of many works by emerging and established composers.
+He has performed and recorded with leading UK contemporary music ensembles including Explore Ensemble, Apartment House, GBSR Duo, Octandre Ensemble, and An assembly.

 David was born in London (UK), and grew up in Toronto (Canada).
 He is a graduate of the Royal College of Music’s Master’s and Artist Diploma programmes, where he studied with Kyle Horch as an Edward and Helen Hague Scholar.
 Previously, David attended the University of Toronto Faculty of Music, where he studied saxophone with Wallace Halladay and composition with Alexander Rapoport.
 Upon graduating, he was awarded the William and Phyllis Waters Graduating Award, the Faculty’s top graduating prize.
-David has attended the Universitée Européenne de Saxophone in Gap, France and was selected to participate in the London Sinfonietta Academy.
-He is currently a PhD student at the University of Huddersfield’s CeReNeM, supported by the Canadian Centennial Scholarship Fund’s Belle Shenkman Award.
+He recently completed a PhD at the University of Huddersfield’s CeReNeM on experimental approaches to saxophone intonation, supported by the Canadian Centennial Scholarship Fund’s Belle Shenkman Award.

 David has received additional support from the Canada Council for the Arts, David and Marcia Beach Summer Study Award, the Women’s Musical Club of Toronto, the William and Phyllis Waters Graduating Award from the University of Toronto, and the Sylva Gelber Music Foundation Award.